Arktika express: the St Petersburg to Murmansk train

 Solo female travel on the Arktika train.

-As a solo female traveller I have felt perfectly safe on the Arktika train and other trains that I took in Russia.
+As a solo female traveller I have felt perfectly safe on the Arktika train and other trains that I took in Russia like the train from Moscow to Kazan.
 I already mention my personal preference for platzkart, because of its social safety.
 I can imagine that my experience would be very different if I were stuck in a kupe compartment with three drunk guys.
 However, even in this case you could always talk to the provodnitsa in your carriage.

 What to bring along on the Arktika train